xenocrat/chyrp-lite/README.markdown

 * Lightbox: on-page image viewer with image protection.
 * Sitemap: index your blog for search engines.
 * Homepage: replace the blog index with a homepage.
+* Highlighter: syntax highlighting courtesy of [highlight.js](https://highlightjs.org/).

 ## How is Chyrp Lite different from Chyrp?
-Chyrp Lite is intended to minimise complexity and client-side footprint for users, and to maximise reliability and ease of maintenance for administrators.
+The aim of Chyrp Lite is to minimise complexity and client-side footprint for users, and to maximise reliability and ease of maintenance for administrators.
 Modifications to the engine and extensions strive for clean separation of content, style, and behaviour.
 Wherever possible, [Block, Element, Modifier](http://api.yandex.com/bem/) methodology has been enforced.
-JavaScripts deemed unduly complex or maintenance-heavy have been removed, as have modules and feathers deemed non-essential.
-Accessibility is aided by semantic markup, comprehensive alt-text and ARIA labels.
+Accessibility is aided by semantic markup and comprehensive ARIA labelling.

 ## Requirements
 These are the earliest versions of the services with which Chyrp Lite has been tested: